abbyyyli/qs-ranking-university-data-scraper/README.md

 # QS-TOP-UNIVERSITY-RANKING-WEBSITE-DATA-SCRAPER

 ![](https://github.com/MostaqueBillah/qs-ranking-university-2024-data-scraper/blob/main/assets/qswebsite.png)

 Hello good people!
 This project aims to scrape a dynamic website.
 A snipet of the website is given in the beginninng.
-For an elaborative view you can visit the website here : https://www.topuniversities.com/world-university-rankings/2024
+For an elaborative view you can visit the website [here](https://www.topuniversities.com/world-university-rankings/2024)
 After scraping data, the aim is to use tableau public to look for insights within the data.
 You can also create cool tableau public dashboards for free.
 Just poen an account [here](https://public.tableau.com/app/discover2024), connect your data source and play with dashboards.
 If you are proud of your dashboard then you can publish it in Tableau Public online as well.
 In that case just download 'qs_university_ranking_file.csv' from this repo and play with Tableau.
 You could send me a link of your public dashboard via email (syed.mostaque.billah@gmail.com), and it will make me really happy.

 **It is done for educational perpose only**